carterfunkhouser/PersonalWebsite/content/authors/admin/_index.md

   - course: PhD in Psychology
     institution: University of Illinois at Chicago
     year: 2022
-  - course: MA in Clinical Psychology
+  - course: MA in Psychology
     institution: University of Illinois at Chicago
     year: 2018
   - course: BA in Psychology (Applied Statistics minor)